meghan-odonnell/100-days-of-code/r1-log.md

 Tried integrating LOTR quotes into the Word Cloud and exploring whether to use a store for data management.
 Also delving into the use of props in Vue.
 Fun progress!

+## R1D17 - June 05

+Back from family break and working on Codewars to get back in the swing of things.